MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/browser-file-upload-azure-storage-blob.md

     :::image type="content" source="../media/tutorial-browser-file-upload/github-fork-settings-secret-new-repository-secret.png" alt-text="Screenshot of a web browser displaying https://github.com, on the Settings -> Secrets page, with the New repository secret button highlighted.":::

-## 11. Configure static web app to connect to storage resource
+## 11. Configure Static Web App to connect to storage resource

 Edit the GitHub workflow and secrets to connect to Azure Storage.